pith. sign in

 Core claim

-The authors implement a suite of flattening procedures that reduce nested quantitative automata to quantitative automata.
-These reductions preserve the answers to threshold decision problems, allowing QuAK's existing decision procedures to be used on the more expressive NQA formalism for all combinations of parent aggregators including limits and averages and child functions including extrema and monotonic or bounded summations where emptiness and universality are decidable.
+Our core contribution is implementing a suite of flattening procedures that reduce NQAs to QAs, leveraging existing decision procedures.
+These reductions preserve the answers to threshold decision problems, while allowing users to specify properties in the more expressive NQA formalism.
+The tool handles all combinations of parent aggregators (including limits and averages) and child functions (extrema and monotonic or bounded summations) for which emptiness and universality are known to be decidable.

 What carries the argument